DheerajRyAm/FathomNet25/README.md

 ```bash
 python run.py
 ```
 It will predict all images in input_image folder and save the result as output.png.
-In case you want more image from the competition dataset, run this command:
+In case you want more image from the competition dataset, this is an example command:
 ```bash
 python image.py --mode train --ann_id 1
 ```